Ncu-software-research-center/NCU-HASS/doc/NCU-HASS user manual.md

 Figure 3.
 Scenario

-## HA Admin–HA Clusters Tab
+## HA Clusters Tab
-This page is for administrator to manage HA clusters.
+The **HA Admin – HA Clusters** Tab is for administrator to manage HA clusters.
 The HA cluster is an abstract group used to record protected nodes and instances.

 ![](picture/HA%20clusters%20page.png)